Pressure Isn’t Just Mental. It’s Physiological.

 Performance under pressure is governed by the nervous system—not mindset alone.

 Most leaders learn mental strategy.
-Few train physiological stability.
+Few train system stability.

 Pressure Is Constant.
 Performance Is Calibrated.